AlokRanjanSingh4/Truth-Dare/README.md

-# Firebase Authentication
+# Trth and Dare
-This application which is created for use some Google Firebase Authentication
+This application is created for playing with Tryth and Dare